 |–||Sensor return ground|

 When hall type sensor is used, it is required to connect some external resistors.
 R1 is usually required for sensors with open collector output.
-R2 and R3 create voltage divider that supply 2.5V reference voltage to S- input.
+R2 and R3 create a voltage divider that supply a reference voltage to S- input.

 PEREK PES1 photoelectric sensor